tristanlatr/WPWatcher/README.md

 send_email_report=No

 # Wheter to include warnings in the reports
-# If set to No, no reports will be sent if WPScan find only warnings
+# If set to No, no reports will be sent if WPScan find warnings
 send_warnings=Yes

 # Wheter to include Informations in the reports
-# If set to No, no reports will be sent if WPScan find only infos
+# If set to Yes, reports will be sent every time
 send_infos=No

 # Will send emails even if wpscan exited with non zero status code